Is Kansas worth moving to for affordability?

 Kansas often fits practical movers, families, remote workers with outside income, and households that want a calmer cost structure than many Sun Belt and coastal markets.
 Kansas deserves more caution from severe-weather-sensitive movers, highly tax-sensitive buyers, and households that need the broadest possible in-state job ladder.

-Statewide coverage for Kansas is intended to narrow the shortlist.
-Taxes, housing, school fit, and legal rules can still vary by city, county, district, and effective date.
+Statewide coverage for Kansas helps narrow a shortlist.
+Taxes, housing, schools, weather risk, and rules can still vary locally.

 Kansas can be worth moving to for affordability because statewide housing remains relatively manageable in the current dataset, but property tax, weather, and city choice still need full review.